JelteF/derive_more/doc/from.md

 % What #[derive(From)] generates

+The point of deriving this type is that it makes it easy to create a new instance of the type by using the `.into()` method on the value(s) that it should contain.
+For (tuple) structs with a single field this is done by calling `.into()` on the desired content itself.
+For structs that have multiple fields `.into()` needs to be called on a tuple containing the desired content for each field.
+Enums have a bit different semantics as can be read in the [Enums](#enums) section below.

 # Tuple structs

 When deriving for a tuple struct with a single field (i.e. a newtype) like this: